-Coaches will distribute picture packets with order forms prior to your picture day.
+Coaches will distribute picture packets prior to your picture day.
 Forms are also available online under forms @ www.mahometrecreation.com, to expedite the picture taking process please pre-fill your order form prior to your picture time.
 Also, there are no makeup dates scheduled for team pictures, please do not be late.
-Only in the event of weather cancellation, will picture day be rescheduled.
+Only in the event of rainout, will picture day be rescheduled.